 - At least 3 years of progressively responsible experience in organizing, fundraising, and/or community development.

 - Excellent verbal and written communication skills, including giving public talks/workshops, building relationships, and/or facilitation.

 - Demonstrated commitment to Pride Foundation’s mission and racial justice.

-- Strong interpersonal skills with the ability to collaborate and work as part of a team.
+- Self-motivated with the ability to work independently and remotely, as well as part of a team.

-- A commitment to providing quality stewardship to all Pride Foundation constituents, and the ability to develop a positive working relationship with staff, volunteers, board members, donors, and community supporters.
+- A commitment to providing quality stewardship to all Pride Foundation constituents, and the ability to develop a positive working relationship with staff, volunteers, board members, community partners, and grantees.